SaidYandarbiev/thesis-alignment-internal-bias/README.md

 ### CrowS-Pairs

 CrowS-Pairs was evaluated using `lm-evaluation-harness`.
-The post-processing scripts in this repository analyze and compare the generated harness outputs.

 Example task names used in the thesis: